 Guidance: Ballast may consist of crushed slag, crushed stone, screened gravel, pit-run gravel, chat, cinders, scoria, pumice, sand, mine waste, or other native material, and is an integral part of the track structure.

-Ballast, regardless of the material, must satisfy the requirements stated in the TSS.
+Ballast, regardless of the material, must satisfy all four of the requirements stated in the Track Safety Standards (TSS) for this section.